ovh/docs/pages/platform/databases/databases_06_restore_backup/guide.pt-pt.md

 #### Nodes

-You could upgrade the node to a bigger flavor.
+You can choose to upgrade the node to a bigger flavor.

 ![Node selection](images/node-selection.png){.thumbnail}

 > [!primary]
-> The flavor downgrade will soon be offered with the limitation that the targetted flavor must have enough storage to restore the backup.
+> The flavor downgrade will soon be offered.
+The limitation being that the targeted flavor must have enough storage to restore the backup.

 #### Sizing

-Additional storage could be ordered while forking the service.
+Additional storage can be ordered while forking the service.

 ![Sizing selection](images/sizing-selection.png){.thumbnail}

 > [!primary]
-> The storage reduction will soon be offered with the limitation that the targetted total storage must be large enough to restore the backup.
+> The storage reduction will soon be offered.
+The limitation being that the targeted total storage must be large enough to restore the backup.

 #### Options